 This is a big one.
 Check crime rates in the area of interest.
 Get an idea of the crime rating over time.
 Searching for a home check community crime rates.
 Areas with the high crime rate and heavy police presences have lower home values than communities with low crime rates.
 Check Neighborhood’s Crime Rate

 6. Homes Position

-Verify if residential street is busy commuter street with heavy traffic.
+Verify if the residential street is a busy commuter street with heavy traffic.
 Does the home provide privacy?
 Does the master bedroom look into the neighborhoods bathroom?
 There may be a location problem.
 Condominiums with the highest value tend to be top-floor and end units.
 End units have one common wall.
 Does condo view brick wall or greenbelt?
 Things to consider when searching home or condominium.